mdcdi1315/mdex/Docs/Index.md

 These alternatives are recommended due to the performance optimizations that most of them include.

+> [!CAUTION]
-This is *not* a document describing how Minecraft's datapacks do work;
+These documents are *not* describing how Minecraft's datapacks do work;
 For more information however, you can visit [this wiki](https://minecraft.wiki/w/Data_pack) instead.

+> [!WARNING]
+The JSON examples provided in some topics may not work for all Minecraft versions that the mod is provided for.
+This happens due to the fact that Minecraft's implementation details are changed frequently.

 | Topic                                       | Link                                   |
 |---------------------------------------------|----------------------------------------|